harpur/HygSel/README.md

 This project utilizes Illumina Sequence data from a selection experiment for hygienic behaviour.
 It selected bees for three generations using either a field assay for hygiene (called FAS population) or a metric of field assay and expression of marker proteins (called MAS population; see [Guarna et al. 2015](http://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-014-1193-6)).
 These populations were maintained along with a mase-line, unselected population (BM).
 Each bee's population-origin is listed in DroneSamps.txt

+To do:
+Most of this is still (guiltily) hard-coded, so I need to go through and generalize it.

 ##VCF Creation:
 I aligned 2 different data sets.
 First, all Drones individually and second, I merged drones into a single bam file where each merged file contained the ~3 drones sequenced per queen.
 Each fastq was trimmed with Trimmomatic v0.32 e.g:
 <pre><code>java -jar /usr/share/java/trimmomatic-0.32.jar PE -threads 30 -phred33 -trimlog 3870-3.trimlog 3870-3_R1.fastq 3870-3_R2.fastq 3870-3_R1_TP.fastq 3870-3_R1_TU.fastq 3870-3_R2_TP.fastq 3870-3_R2_TU.fastq LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36 </code></pre>